Infineon/mtb-example-wifi-tcp-client/README.md

 ## Operation

+If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
+Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
+If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

+**Note:**  Use `policy_single_CM0_CM4_smif_swap.json` policy instead of using the default one "policy_single_CM0_CM4_swap.json" to provision CY8CKIT-064B0S2-4343W device.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. The kit can be configured to run either in the Wi-Fi STA interface mode or in AP interface mode.
 The interface mode is configured using the `USE_AP_INTERFACE` macro defined in the *tcp_client.c* file.
 Based on the desired interface mode, do the following: